 Material / Weight / Construction

-Dive Bags are often biased towards either durability or lightness and will either be built with heavy duty materials, reinforced stitching and big chunky zips designed to withstand years of regular abuse or they will be finished with lightweight materials and alloy framework that allows you to maximise the amount of kit you can fit in a flight weight allowance.
+Dive Bags are often biased towards either durability or lightness and will either be built with heavy-duty materials, reinforced stitching and big chunky zips designed to withstand years of regular abuse or they will be finished with lightweight materials and an alloy framework that allows you to maximise the amount of kit you can fit in a flight weight allowance.